 Another bit of housekeeping that tends to go ignored is managing your passwords and making sure that they are changed every so often – not to mention secure.
 These codes or passwords should be a collection of words, symbols, and numbers that are hard for most people to remember, and difficult for other machines to crack.
 They should also be unique and not be the same all across the board.
 Make sure that for different apps or functions, you have set up different passwords.
 If someone is able to crack the code of one aspect of your operations, they shouldn’t be able to crack everything easily.
 Keep it difficult and protect your passwords as much as possible.

-Much of online security boils down to hiring experienced IT professionals to help install important hardware and software to keep your operations running smoothly in a secure manner, and some due diligence on your part.
+Much of online security and security data solutions boils down to hiring experienced IT professionals to help install important hardware and software to keep your operations running smoothly in a secure manner, and some due diligence on your part.
 If the basics aren’t covered: teaching your employees about email security, keeping your passwords unique and safe, and so on, then you remain vulnerable to any online threats.
 Prevent that by keeping everything in your business current and in excellent operating order.